Surerocks/4806Project/README.md

 	- A Professor can approve a Student that has applied for their project
 	- A Student can withdraw an application to a project
 	- Students can apply to a project as a Group

-- Implement Availability entering for all Users (Students and Professors)

 - Implement Availability scheduling